At first sight, Survey Spotter looks like any other survey site – you can sign up, complete online surveys, and get paid.

 So it turns out you are not actually going to get access to paid surveys on Survey Spotter.
 You are just going to get a list of survey sites you can join.

 The list is not even very long or very impressive.
 It basically just shows the name and very little superficial info about the sites.
-You can find no real info to help you decide what the best sites are for you, or in-depth info about what the sites offer.
+You cannot find any real info to help you decide what the best sites are for you and there is no in-depth info about what the sites offer.